Q: What if my child has never played Lacrosse before?

 Q: Where can I buy lacrosse equipment?

-A: We highly recommend purchasing your lacrosse equipment from JaxLax on 210.
-Dicks Sporting Goods also have lacrosse equipment.
+A: We highly recommend purchasing your lacrosse equipment from Bardown Lacrosse on Racetrack Road.
+Dicks Sporting Goods and Academy also have lacrosse equipment at a good price.

 Q: Can you tell me more about the sticks for each age bracket?

 A: 5th - 8th Grade: 5th grade is a common time for players to move up in stick as they have either grown and need the full length stick, or their skills have improved and can benefit from the next level of stick.
 The weight and shaft circumference are likely to increase from those commonly used by developmental players.
 The strings of sticks in this bracket should be flexible and allow for a pocket to be formed that allows for catching and holding a ball.
-These sticks cost approximately $60-$80.
+These sticks cost approximately $80-$120.
+Sticks can range up to $200+ as well.
+Sometime we can find a decent stick for under $80, please contact the directors.

 It is common for 8th grade players to upgrade to a stick they will use in high school.
 Older players in this age group begin to recognize which stick they prefer because of how the stick allows them to catch, throw or shoot more easily.